vrockai/pipeline-test/docs/content.md

 ---

 ## nirS-type denitrifying bacterial communities in relation to soil physicochemical conditions and soil depths of two montane riparian meadows in North China.
- 17.05.2020, _X Han, C Huang, S Khan, Y Zhang, Y Chen, J Guo_

-Mountain riparian zones are excellent buffers for protecting aquatic ecosystems from nutrient runoff in nitrogen deposition processes due to fertilization and manure.
-Denitrification is a critical process for transferring soil N to the atmosphere.
-Denitrifying bacterial communities in soil are indicative of the soil quality of a functional ecosystem.
-We investigated the effects of physicochemical properties of soil on the diversity and activity of denitrifiers in the top-soil and sub-soil of two typical montane riparian meadows: a multi-colored and a flood-plain meadow.
-Illumina MiSeq 2500 sequencing of nirS showed that the multi-colored meadow had greater diversity and abundance of nirS-type denitrifiers than the flood-plain meadow and that the total N content, ammonium content, and denitrification enzyme activity (DEA) in soil differed significantly between the two types of meadows.
-The abundances of dominant denitrifiers at phylum and genus levels showed different responses to the two soil layers of the two meadow types.
-In top-soils, the highest abundance of Firmicutes was recorded in the multi-colored meadow, while in the flood-plain meadow, there was the highest abundance of Proteobacteria.
-The Actinobacteria abundance was the highest in top-soil and sub-soil of the flood-plain meadow.
-The abundance of Chloroflexi was the highest in top-soil of the flood-plain meadow and in sub-soil of the multi-colored meadow.
-The diversity of denitrifying bacteria was strongly influenced by variations of soil properties down the soil profile.
-Spearman's rank correlation analyses showed that the diversity and community composition of denitrifying bacteria were strongly associated with most of the soil properties.
-Therefore, physicochemical soil properties, and particularly the organic carbon, nitrate, and ammonium contents, influence the diversity and abundance of denitrifiers in soil.

 [Source](https://link.springer.com/article/10.1007%2Fs11356-020-09171-8)

-10.1007/s11356-020-09171-8

 ---